 |Elizabeth Contreras paints her sunflower pot during Earth Day festivities at the Lyle Center for Regenerative Studies.|

-Learn quick and easy ways to live an environment-friendly lifestyle at Cal Poly Pomona's Earth Day Celebration from April 19-21.
+There will be many ways to learn quick and easy ways to live an environment-friendly lifestyle at the Earth Day Celebration from April 19 – 21.
 This family affair will feature a wide range of activities such as a circus and clown show, film screening and live music performances.
 Entrance and parking are free.

 Two free music concerts are scheduled on Friday, April 20, featuring the modern folk band Sugar Mountain Mama Serenade at 5 p.m. and the reggae/rock group Strive Roots at 6 p.m.
 Earth Day events will conclude with 45-minute workshops that cover topics such as herbal medicine, biodiesel fuel and organic gardening.

 The celebration serves not only as a fun, family-friendly activity but provides a venue for the community to learn about keeping a clean and healthy environment.

 This year's festivities are hosted by the John T. Lyle Center for Regenerative Studies, the College of Environmental Design, and Cal Poly Pomona student club the Green Team.